 A lot has been done over last few years to perfect the command line compiler,

 but there are still few quirks there, and some system libs certainly need modifications.
 Problems already fixed in versions before 6.40 are not presented here.
 Note that version 6.50 has not brought changes to compiler, version 6.61 solved only one problem (introduced in v 6.40), and version 6.6.2 introduced new error.
 Fortunately, first time in last two years, version 7.00 significantly reduced the number of errors.
-Unfortunately, version 7.2 introduced unnerving IDE quirks and newly added processors of K42 and K83 series are not properly implemented.
+Unfortunately, version 7.2 introduced unnerving IDE quirks.

 common quirks and errors (present in earlier and current compiler version)